 A Six Sigma cardiac medication project was successful in coordinating high-quality care, incorporating advanced technologies, and adopting best practice standards.

 Within online banking call centers, there may be no bigger improvement opportunity than the agent call handling process.

 Six Sigma can help the traditional workflow of diagnostic imaging keep pace with the science delivering better equipment and information systems.

-With the demand for surgical services growing rapidly, especially with ambulatory and cosmetic procedures, hospitals are finding that Six Sigma is a useful tool.
+With the demand for surgical services growing, especially with ambulatory and cosmetic procedures, hospitals continue learning that Six Sigma is a useful tool.

 A Black Belt used Six Sigma to improve a transactional bank deposit process, resulting in yearly savings of $4 million.